These plastic dyeable easter eggs are WAY cheaper than the real thing this year. Find out our tips and tricks to use them!

 You can also dye potatoes.
 Yes, you read that right!
 More details below…

 If you've got real eggs to decorate, this Eggmazing Egg Decorator is SO MUCH fun!
 PPP team member, Ashley, tried it out and gave some tips on using it.
-(PLUS it's on sale for under $20 right now!)
+(PLUS it's on sale right now!)

 Easter Egg Dyed Potatoes